Jakeshellybase/fund-component/README.md

 To ensure all components work seamlessly, set the following environment variables in your `.env` file using `.env.local.example` as a reference.

-You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
+You can find the `API key` and `projectID` on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.

 ```sh
 # See https://portal.cdp.coinbase.com/products/onchainkit